 How a Business Charge Card Works

 Because there is no preset spending limit, it’s impossible to calculate your credit utilization ratio.
-Your charge card balance will still be reported to the main credit reporting bureaus each billing period, even if they don’t affect your credit score.
+Your charge card balance will still be reported to the credit reporting bureaus each billing period, even if they don’t affect your credit score.
 Credit agencies will still evaluate other factors, including your payment history, which can help you build your business credit.

 When Business Charge Cards Are Beneficial

 Business charge cards are designed for business owners with established companies and a steady cash flow.
 They are best for business owners who are well-qualified, can afford to pay off their balance in full every month, and want no preset spending limit.
-If you fall into these categories, a charge card can be an excellent way to finance your business purchases.
+If you fall into these categories, choosing a business charge card can be an excellent way to finance your business purchases.